bandprotocol/launch/band-v3-testnet-1/docs/how-to-join-as-a-validator-using-statesync.md

 This document describes methods on how to join as a validator in Band V3 Testnet #1 using State Sync.

+## Hardware Requirements

+You have to have at least 16 GB of RAM and 4 CPU Cores to run a node.

+**Note:** Storage size for validators will depend on the level of pruning.

 ## Step 1: Set Up Validator Node

 This step provides procedures to install Bandchain's executable and sync blocks with other peers.